Boosted by the pandemic, meeting transcription service Otter.ai raises $50M – TechCrunch

 With convenient timing, Otter.ai added Zoom integration back in April 2020 — the early days of the pandemic.
 It has now become the most popular platform for Otter.ai’s web conferencing users.

 “I think with the pandemic, we’ve seen a huge shift in consumer behavior — especially in meeting behavior and education behavior, which are two key use cases for Otter,” says Otter.ai CMO Kurt Apen.
-“You see a lot of teams that are using Otter in the business and you see a lot of students and universities that are using Otter for accessible.
+“You see a lot of teams that are using Otter in the business and you see a lot of students and universities that are using Otter for accessibility.
 And we think that shift in behavior is going to be permanent,” he notes.

 Though the company doesn’t talk user numbers or revenues, specifically, it claims to have “many millions” on its standalone product, not counting the users it reaches through Zoom.
 And as those users discover Otter.ai’s free service, many later upgrade to its premium plans, which include the ability to record more minutes and access other business-grade features.